SierraSoftworks/blog/src/projects/git-tool.md

 ---

 # Git Tool
-**Simplify checking out your Git repositories in a structured directory space**
+**Simplify checking out your Git repositories in a structured directory space.**

 Git Tool is a powerful tool for managing your Git repositories, storing them in a consistent folder structure and simplifying access when you need it.
 One of